karma-runner/karma/docs/config/01-configuration-file.md

 All of Karma's urls get prefixed with the `urlRoot`.
 This is helpful when using proxies, as sometimes you might want to proxy a url that is already taken by Karma.

-## concurrency
-**Type:** Number

-**Default:** `Infinity`

-**Description:** How many browser Karma launches in parallel.

-Especially on sevices like SauceLabs and Browserstack it makes sense to only launch a limited amount of browsers at once, and only start more when those have finished.
-Using this configuration you can sepcify how many browsers should be running at once at any given point in time.

 [plugins]: plugins.html
 [config/files]: files.html